Chart Color Schemes

 St Morris features high concentrations of group households and lone person households, with a higher-than-average median household size

 Family households constitute 65.0% of all households, including 30.6% couples with children, 23.8% couples without children, and 8.8% single parent families.
-Non-family households account for the remaining 35.0%, with lone person households at 30.7% and group households comprising 4.5%.
+Non-family households account for the remaining 35.0%, with lone person households at 30.7% and group households comprising 4.5% of the total.
 The median household size is 2.4 people, which is larger than the Greater Adelaide average of 2.2.

 Frequently Asked Questions - Households